Baby nappy rash: what does it look like?

 When should you see a doctor?

 “In most cases,” says Kate, “nappy rash cases are mild and can be easily treated at home by you.
-Managing strategies and an appropriate barrier cream usually mean that the rash will clear up quickly.
+Home remedies, strategies, and an appropriate barrier cream will typically clear the rash quickly.

 “However, if this doesn’t work, you’ll need to speak to your GP or health visitor.
 If the rash is inflamed and your baby is in pain, they could be prescribed a topical hydrocortisone 1% cream.
 This is applied to the skin once a day for a week and is used as well as a barrier cream until the symptoms settle down.”

-If your baby appears grumpy, listless, and perhaps has a slight fever, their nappy rash might be infected, in which case, make sure you visit your GP as soon as possible for an antibiotic to cure then infection.
+If your baby appears unusually grumpy, listless, and perhaps has a slight fever, their nappy rash might be infected.
+If this is the case, make sure you visit your GP as soon as possible for an antibiotic to clear the infection.
+You can find out more about nappy rash on the NHS website.

 With thanks to Kate Mundell of Naytal Midwives